Princeyadav05/low-level-system-design/01. Design a Library Management System/ReadMe.md

 Constraints:
 1. Maximum number of books that can be issued to a member = 5
-2. Maximum number of days for which book can be lended = 10
+2. Maximum number of days a book can be lended = 10
+**